-You can enable the XY display mode in the following ways:
+You can enable the XY display mode in the following ways.

-- Click or tap the Windows button in the function navigation menu or in the toolbar to enter the Add Window menu.
-In the Diagram menu, click or tap XY > Add to enable the XY display mode. - Click or tap the XY button in the function navigation menu or in the toolbar to enable the XY display mode. - In the "Horizontal" menu, tick XY to enable the XY mode.
+- Click or tap the Windows button in the function navigation menu or on the toolbar to enter the Add Window menu.
+In the "Diagram" item, click or tap XY > Add to enable the XY display mode. - Click or tap the XY button in the function navigation menu or on the toolbar to enable the XY display mode. - In the "Horizontal" menu, tick XY to enable the XY mode.